Each month, we start our support group meeting with a conversation spark, and then we take it from there.

-This Month’s Conversation Spark: Relationships & Chronic Illness
+This Month’s Conversation Spark: Chronic Illness & The Power of Words

 About the DFW Fibromyalgia Support Group